 - (1) Contribution represents donations received from donors during the year towards the USD endowment fund and donations received towards the loan interest payable. - (2) Endowment fund gain or loss represents the change in the market value of the fund and is reported as finance income.
-This represents an unrealized gain as at 31 December 2019. - (3) In accordance with the Investment Objectives and Policies approved by the Executive Board of the Crop Trust, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
-The amount available to be spent in a given calendar year is subject to a limit calculated with reference to the Fund's average market value over the preceding twelve quarters ending 31 December.
-This limit is 2% of assets up to USD 500 million and 4% of any assets above USD 500 million, subject to the discretion of the Executive Board.
-For the year 2019, the Executive Board approved, at its meeting on 20 December 2019, a withdrawal of 4% (2018: 2.5%) in order to fund the CGIAR Genebank Platform program.
+This represents an unrealized gain as at 31 December 2021. - (3) In accordance with the Investment Policy Statement approved by the Executive Board of the Crop Trust, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
+The amount available to be spent in a given calendar year is subject to a limit calculated with reference to the Fund's average market value over the preceding twelve quarters ending 31 December of the previous financial year.
+The Executive Board approved withdrawal policy is 2% of assets up to USD 500 million and 4% of any assets above USD 500 million.
+The amount withdrawn is subject to the discretion of the Executive Board.
+For 2021, the Executive Board approved a withdrawal of 2.9% (2020: 4%) in order to fund the CGIAR Genebank Platform program commitment for 2021, to cover the long-term grants to the Svalbard Global Seed Vault, and the Secretariat of the Pacific Community and operational activities of the Crop Trust.

-16. FAIR VALUE MEASUREMENT
+17. FAIR VALUE MEASUREMENT

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (ie an exit price).
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (i.e. an exit price).

-The assets in the endowment funds of the Crop Trust are measured and recognized at fair value.
+The assets in the endowment fund of the Crop Trust are measured and recognized at fair value.
 In determining fair value, the Fund uses valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
 The valuation techniques used by the Fund to determine fair value are consistent with the market or income approaches.
 The fair value is determined based on assumptions that market participants use in pricing an asset or liability in the market.
 When considering market participant assumptions in fair value measurements, the following fair value hierarchy distinguishes between observable and unobservable inputs, which are categorized in one of the following levels prescribed under the accounting standard on fair value hierarchy disclosure: